MedicinesFAQ

-Razuprotafib Uses, Dosage, Side Effects, Food Interaction and all others data.
+Razuprotafib Uses, Dosage, Side Effects and more

 Razuprotafib, also known as AKB-9778, is a small-molecule inhibitor restoring Tie2 activation by inhibiting VE-PTP.
 In investigations against diabetes and COVID-19, razuprotafib is self-administered by patients through subcutaneous injection.